Pacifism: Absolute pacifism

-An absolute pacifist is generally described by the BBC as one who believes that human life is so valuable, that a human should never be killed and war should never be conducted, even in self-defense.
+An absolute pacifist is described by the BBC as one who believes that human life is so valuable, that a human should never be killed and war should never be conducted, even in self-defense (except for non-violence type).
 The principle is described as difficult to abide by consistently, due to violence not being available as a tool to aid a person who is being harmed or killed.
 It is further claimed that such a pacifist could logically argue that violence leads to more undesirable results than non-violence.

 Conditional pacifism

 Tapping into just war theory conditional pacifism represents a spectrum of positions departing from positions of absolute pacifism.
 One such conditional pacifism is the common pacificism, which may allow defense but is not advocating a default defensivism or even interventionism.

 Police actions and national liberation

 Although all pacifists are opposed to war between nation states, there have been occasions where pacifists have supported military conflict in the case of civil war or revolution.
 For instance, during the American Civil War, both the American Peace Society and some former members of the Non-Resistance Society supported the Union's military campaign, arguing they were carrying out a "police action" against the Confederacy, whose act of Secession they regarded as criminal.
 Following the outbreak of the Spanish Civil War, French pacifist René Gérin urged support for the Spanish Republic.
 Gérin argued that the Spanish Nationalists were "comparable to an individual enemy" and the Republic's war effort was equivalent to the action of a domestic police force suppressing crime.

 In the 1960s, some pacifists associated with the New Left supported wars of national liberation and supported groups such as the Viet Cong and the Algerian FLN, arguing peaceful attempts to liberate such nations were no longer viable, and war was thus the only option.